Serialcomms/COM-Port-Enumeration-VBA/HowTo.md

 # Combo Box Creation

-Use one of the two methods below to create and use a Combo Box
+Use one of the two methods below to create and populate a Combo Box

 #### 1. Create combo box using supplied VBA subroutine